-An elementary school teacher took off her mask for a read-aloud.
+A Calif. elementary school teacher took off her mask for a read-aloud.
 Within days, half her class was positive for delta.

 The outbreak at the school in Marin County is the first delta case in young children published by the CDC in the United States.
 Epidemiologist Lam-Hine remembers that as the cases mounted, he and his colleagues commented how “this strain is really different” — even before they had confirmed it was delta.

 Among the most puzzling aspects, he said, is how the virus jumped from the initial class to a second class three grades apart, where six children also tested positive.
-The school, which has 205 students in prekindergarten through eighth grade, had taken multiple measures to combat viral spread.
+The school, which has 205 students in pre-kindergarten through eighth grade, had taken multiple measures to combat viral spread.
 All the classrooms contained portable air filters, and doors and windows were kept open.
 The two rooms in question were separated by a large courtyard, which had been blocked by lunch tables with yellow tape on them.

-The students in the two classes did not seem to share siblings, carpools, sports teams, or other extracurricular activities, he said.
+The students in the two classes did not seem to share siblings, carpools, sports teams or other extracurricular activities, he said.
 Yet sequencing showed their virus was genetically indistinguishable.
-Perhaps, Lam-Hine speculated, the kids had passed each other in the hallway, or had some other close contact.
+Perhaps, Lam-Hine speculated, the kids had passed each other in the hallway or had some other close contact.

-The contact tracing team also found five additional people in the community who had infections with the same virus, but were unable to find a link with the school cases.
+The contact tracing team also found five additional people in the community who had infections with the same virus, but they were unable to find a link with the school cases.

-The findings included some good news: While more than 80 percent of the infected children, or 22 out of 27, had symptoms such as fevers, coughs, headaches and sore throats, none was hospitalized.
+The findings included some good news: While more than 80 percent of the infected children, or 22 out of 27, had symptoms such as fevers, coughs, headaches and sore throats, none were hospitalized.
 And the county saw no obvious further spread.
 Lam-Hine speculated the county’s mask compliance and vaccination rate — the highest in the state — made the difference.

 “This is not a story about a teacher and her class,” he said.
 “It’s about the need for all of us to be super vigilant.”